leonlinsx/minimal-mistakes/_posts/2020-09-30-invest-in-others.md

 The section above got me to think about lotteries.
 There's a particular quirk about lotteries that can be unintuitive, and I want to explore that briefly - Why do poor people play the lottery?

+The typical argument goes something like this:

+1. Poor people don't have a lot of money
+2. The more they pay down debt, save, or invest, the better for them
+3. Lotteries have negative expected value, i.e. you expect to get <$1 for every $1 you put in
+4. Poor people are aware of the odds and know they'll lose money on average
+5. Since the lottery makes them worse off, they're dumb for doing so, cue laughter at poor people and some superiority complex from armchair economists.

+Points 1 and 3 are true by definition.
+Point 4 is usually true; we'll take it as a given.

+So the parts where this argument breaks down are potentially points 2 and 5.

 When you're that far down, you can only hope for a long short to reverse your fortunes.